Government shutdown 2018: What's open and what's closed?

-The Statue of Liberty is not accepting huddled masses at this time, but the beleaguered U.S. Post Office is still processing packages and delivering mail after lawmakers failed to pass a spending bill, sending the federal government into shutdown mode on Saturday.
+The Statue of Liberty will begin accepting huddled masses again on Monday, thanks to a funding agreement struck with New York State after Congress failed to pass a spending bill and sent the federal government into shutdown mode on Saturday.

+But forget visiting the Liberty Bell and Independence Hall in Philadelphia, where the Declaration of Independence and Constitution were signed, and federal workers deemed "nonessential" are furloughed, or temporarily laid off.

 But there are some noticeable differences between this shutdown and the last one, in 2013.